Patli1998/Home_Sales/README.md

 # Home_Sales

-In this challenge, I will be utilizing SparkSQL to analyze home sales data.
-My objective is to calculate various metrics such as average prices, filter the data based on specific criteria, cache and uncache tables, and measure the runtime of queries.
+In this challenge, I will be leveraging my knowledge of SparkSQL to gain insights into key metrics related to home sales data.
+Throughout the process, I will utilize Spark to create temporary views, partition the data, cache and uncache temporary tables, and verify the successful uncaching of a table.

 Google Colab Link: https://colab.research.google.com/drive/1sFXh2Iu-Zr7kO_hw8PJqGlhPweOPtXvs?usp=sharing